visipedia/annotation_tools/README.md

 # Visipedia Annotation Toolkit

-This repository contains a collection of tools for editing and creating COCO style datasets.
-This repo is a work in progress, you have been warned.
+This repository contains a collection of tools for editing and creating [COCO style datasets](http://cocodataset.org/#download).
+This repo is a work in progress.

 The annotation tools are built on top of [Leaflet.js](http://leafletjs.com/) and [Leaflet.draw](https://leaflet.github.io/Leaflet.draw/docs/leaflet-draw-latest.html).

+# Capabilities:
+* Load and visualize a COCO style dataset
+* Edit Class Labels
+* Edit Bounding Boxes
+* Edit Keypoints
+* Export a COCO style dataet
+* Bounding Box Tasks for Amazon Mechanical Turk

+# Not Implemented:
+* Edit Segmentations
+* Keypoint tasks for Amazon Mechanical Turk
+* Class label tasks for Amazon Mechanical Turk
+* Segmentation tasks for Amazon Mechanical Turk

 # Requirements